Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Theoretical background

 \subsection{Conformalized Quantile Regression approach}

-The uncertainty quantification in model predictions is a key aspect of assessing the reliability of generative models.
-Conformal Prediction (CP) is a statistical framework for constructing prediction intervals that guarantee coverage of the true value with probability at least $1-\alpha$.
-When applied to quantile estimation, CP yields the \emph{Conformalized Quantile Regression} (CQR) approach, which provides valid and adaptive prediction intervals robust to heteroscedasticity while preserving marginal coverage \citep{lei2018, angelopoulos2021}.
-CQR is distribution--free and model--independent, requiring no assumptions on the underlying data distribution.
-Given a dataset of $N$ observations $\{(X=x_{i}, Y=y_{i})\}$ ($i=1,\ldots,N$), CQR constructs a prediction interval $\mathcal{C}(X)=[L(X),U(X)]$ such that
+Uncertainty quantification is an essential component of statistical modelling.
+Conformal Prediction (CP) is a general statistical framework for constructing uncertainty intervals that guarantee marginal coverage with probability at least $1-\alpha$.
+When combined with quantile estimation, CP yields the \emph{Conformalized Quantile Regression} (CQR) approach, which provides valid and adaptive intervals that are robust to heteroscedasticity while preserving marginal coverage \citep{lei2018, angelopoulos2021}.
+CQR is distribution--free and model--agnostic, requiring no assumptions on the underlying data distribution.
+Given a dataset of $N$ observations $\{(X=x_{i},Y=y_{i})\}$ ($i=1,\ldots,N$), CQR constructs an interval $\mathcal{C}(X)=[L(X),U(X)]$ such that

-where $\alpha \in (0, 1)$ is the significance level.
+where $\alpha \in (0,1)$ denotes the significance level.
 In the standard formulation, lower and upper conditional quantiles are estimated by regression models.
-In the present setting, Quantiles are computed directly from a sufficiently large number of replications of the target variable $Y$ generated by the Ising model, thus bypassing the need for parametric quantile regression.
-These quantile estimates, obtained from a calibration dataset $\{(X_{cal}, Y_{cal})\}$ with $n$ observations, are then adjusted via the conformal framework.
+These quantile estimates, obtained from a calibration dataset $\{(X_{cal},Y_{cal})\}$ with $n$ observations, are subsequently adjusted through the conformal framework.
 For each calibration point, the nonconformity score is defined as

 and the empirical quantile $\hat{q}=\lceil (n+1)(1-\alpha)\rceil/n$ is used to calibrate the interval.
 For a new test point $X_{test}=x$, the conformalized interval is given by